xillio/TDK-Boilerplate-Node/README.md

 To use the newly created service, or adjust other settings such as the exposed port or path to the endpoint, see `src/server.js`.
 A configuration object is passed to the application.
 This can be freely modified.
 The `service` property defines what file in `src/service/` to use as active service.

+The application currently only runs under HTTP.
+Implementing HTTPS could be achieved in several ways, either implement it in the codebase yourself or setup a proxy.

 ## Building an image

 To build a docker image, run: